-Duties may also be suspended on goods imported for re-export, for further processing prior to export or for use in preparing other products for export (drawback).
+Import duties may also be suspended on goods imported for re-export, for further processing prior to export or for use in preparing other products for export (drawback).

 Exemptions or reductions are normally only granted temporarily, but renewals are frequent.